 The garment industry in North Macedonia exports mainly to EU countries.
 93% of the production is organized by the CM or CMT (Cut, Make& Trim) system for foreign markets.
-Full production and own brand production is partly exported and the rest is placed in the domestic market.
-The most important export destination, with more than 63,7% of exports, is Germany, followed by Greece, Netherlands, Italy, Great Britain, Austria, Switzerland, Bulgaria and Denmark.
+Full production and own-brand production are partly exported and the rest is placed in the domestic market.
+The most important export destination, with more than 63,7% of exports, is Germany, followed by Greece, Netherlands, Italy, Great Britain, Austria, Switzerland, Bulgaria, and Denmark.

 There are a large number of popular fashion brands that have or are currently producing garments in North Macedonia including: